 Meaning: Aftermath destruction

-Example: The country stood like storms leaving shattered trees.
+Example: The country stood like a storm, leaving shattered trees.

 34. As dark as smoke-filled skies